pragmint/open-practices/capabilities/documentation-quality.md

 The number you selected represents your overall score for this capability.
 If you feel like your team or organization fits somewhere in between two scores, it's okay to use a decimal.
 For example, if you think your team or organization has somewhere between basic and good Documentation Quality, you would score a 2.5.

-An overall score of 2.5 or below means you'll probably gain a lot of value from experimenting with some of the supporting practices listed below.
-An overall score of 3 or higher means you and your team are largely proficient, or well on your way to becoming proficient, in the area of Documentation Quality; you would likely benefit from evaluating your scores in other capabilities.
+Generally, an overall score equal to or less than 3 means you'll likely gain a lot of value from experimenting with some of the supporting practices listed here.
+An overall score higher than 3 generally means you and your team are largely proficient, or well on your way to becoming proficient, in the area of Documentation Quality; you would likely benefit from evaluating your scores in other capabilities.

 ## Supporting Practices